 (a) is by this subsection guaranteed by the State; and

-(b) is to be made by the Treasurer and charged to the Consolidated Fund, and this subsection appropriates that Fund accordingly.
+(b) is to be made by the Treasurer and charged to the Consolidated Account, and this subsection appropriates that Account accordingly.

-(4) The Treasurer is to cause any amounts received or recovered from the corporation or otherwise in respect of any payment made by the Treasurer under a guarantee to be credited to the Consolidated Fund.
+(4) The Treasurer is to cause any amounts received or recovered from the corporation or otherwise in respect of any payment made by the Treasurer under a guarantee to be credited to the Consolidated Account.

+[Section 83 amended by No. 77 of 2006 s.
+4 and 5(1).]

 84. Charges for guarantee

-(1) The Treasurer may, after consultation with the board, fix charges to be paid by the corporation to the Treasurer for the benefit of the Consolidated Fund in respect of a guarantee given under section 83.
+(1) The Treasurer may, after consultation with the board, fix charges to be paid by the corporation to the Treasurer for the benefit of the Consolidated Account in respect of a guarantee given under section 83.

 (2) Payments by the corporation to the Treasurer in respect of any such charges are required to be made at such times, and in such instalments, as the Treasurer determines.

+[Section 84 amended by No. 77 of 2006 s.
+4.]

 Division 5 — Financial administration and audit

 85. Limited application of Financial Administration and Audit Act 1985

-Despite anything in the Financial Administration and Audit Act 1985 that Act, other than the provisions referred to in clauses 38(2) and 45(4) of Schedule 3, does not apply to the corporation or any person performing functions under this Act.
+Despite anything in the Financial Management Act 2006 or the Auditor General Act 2006, those Acts, other than the provisions referred to in clauses 38(2) and 45(4) of Schedule 3, do not apply to the corporation or any person performing functions under this Act.

+[Section 85 amended by No. 77 of 2006 s.
+17.]

 86. Financial administration and audit

 (1) Schedule 3 has effect in relation to the financial administration and audit of the corporation.